-1 Strip of 6.5mm x 9.5mm Spruce will do both sides of 1 Stab.
-Glue the 6.5mm x 9.5mm Spruce Strip upwards, so that the 6.5mm Side sits flat to the 3mm Core.
-After you have glued the spruce to the rear of the stab, It is the matter of cutting and Sticking the Balsa Strips to the Stab and elevator.....
+After you have glued the spruce to the rear of the stab, It is the matter of cutting and Sticking the Balsa Strips to the Stab and elevator......
 We used Super-glue for this.
-Again the 6.5mm Side of the Balsa sits flat on the core Please Glue all Balsa wood to the elevator and stab Like image shown
+Again the 9.5mm Side of the Balsa is Vertical (90 Degrees) to the 3mm Core.

+Please Glue all Balsa wood to the elevator and stab Like the Image.